jdc-cunningham/bl-monocle-reactjs-pwa/README.md

 Still mostly conceptual since unsure how it will all work regarding what would make sense logic wise.

-**NOTE** the whole right side does not work right now

 There is mobile support (basic responsive design)

-**NOTE** the storage info below is wrong, that's RAM, reported storage is not correct on current monocle firmware, it's missing values.

 <img src="./current-ui.JPG"/>